 Sure, there are tons of one-click installers floating around for WordPress.
 But they’re not always the most secure option — and can still be tedious to use, especially if you need to update default configurations after installation.
-But what if I told you there’s a simple and reliable way to manage and install WordPress using WP-CLI over SSH?
+But what if I told you there’s a simple, reliable, and standard way to manage and install WordPress using WP-CLI over SSH?

 In today’s post, we’ll cover the basics of connecting to your server and installing WordPress core over SSH (Secure Shell).
 So, let’s dive into one of the most secure and convenient ways to install WordPress on your web server!